rodneylab/sveltekit-blog-mdx/README.md

 ### `src/utilities`

 - `src/utilities/blog.js` this file contains some code for helping us transform the markdown in blog posts to Svelte.
-As well as that they help extract fields in the frontmatter (this is the metadata we include at the top fo the blog post `index.md` files).
+As well as that they help extract fields in the frontmatter (this is the metadata we include at the top of the blog post `index.md` files).

 ### `src/routes`